 During this five-year project, Dr. Aratani is analyzing data from the Illinois Department of Human Services to examine how state policy changes in child care subsidies affect child care stability among young children.
 The project is examining: (1) how policy changes (increases in family income eligibility, increases in provider payment rates, and unionization of home-based providers) affect continuity of child care subsidy receipt; (2) how such policy changes affect stability in child care arrangements; and (3) how such policy changes affect families with a history of Temporary Assistance for Needy Families (TANF) receipt.
 As an FSSRC scholar, Dr. Aratani also works with the District of Columbia Department of Human Services to analyze TANF administrative data and understand why some long-term TANF recipients in the District are less likely than others to meet work requirements.

-Office of Planning Research and Evaluation (OPRE), the Administration for Children and Families in the U.S. Department of Health and Human Services
+Funded by the Office of Planning Research and Evaluation (OPRE), the Administration for Children and Families in the U.S. Department of Health and Human Services